browsermt/students/train-student/README.md

 ## Overview

-There are four main steps:
+There are four main steps and one optional step:

 1. Preparing parallel and monolingual data (optional).
 2. Generating distilled data for student training.
 3. Training word alignment and lexical shortlists (recommended).
 4. Training a student model.
+5. Quantize the resulting student model (optional).

 ## Instructions